rkb53/alpr_id/Recognition/README.md

 ## Dependencies

 * Python v3.5.2
 * [Tensorflow-GPU](https://www.tensorflow.org/install/install_linux) - Tensorflow, machine learning framework from Google.
 We use the version with GPU compatibility.
-It is reccomended to use the docker method of installing Tensorflow.
+It is recommended to use the docker method of installing Tensorflow.
 * [OpenCV v3.3.0] - Framework for image processing
 * [imgaug](https://github.com/aleju/imgaug) - Framework for image augmentation